How to hit Ni-Chome: a guide to Tokyo's gay town ゲイ新宿２丁目

 and bang just as with that Japanese boy, you're going to be surprised at how much you didn't count on seeing - or feeling!

-Shinjuku Ni-Chome is the gay center of Tokyo, which is the world's largest urban agglomeration, with over 34 million people. .By that fact alone, Shinjuku Ni-Chome simply has to be something to write home about.
-(Write home?!
-Well, let's say message your best friend.)
+Shinjuku Ni-Chome is the gay center of Tokyo, which is the world's largest urban agglomeration, with over 34 million people.
+That alone makes Shinjuku Ni-Chome something to write home about (or at least text your besty).
 Compared with the gay quarters of major Western cities, it stands out in two ways: first for its small-scale profuseness.

 You are not going to find any big establishments with a capacity of any more than a few dozen people.
 Tokyo does have major gay and lesbian club nights (see, for example Gay/Lesbian What's On), but not in Ni-Chome.

-But until you come to Japan - with perhaps the exception of the leather scene, which is well developed all over the gay world - you are unlikely to have seen just what a scene' can be in a way that is as concrete, organized, established, and taken for granted as it is in that focus of gay Japan: Ni-Chome.
+But until you come to Japan - with maybe the exception of the leather scene, which is well developed all over the gay world—you are unlikely to have seen just what a scene can be in a way that is as concrete, organized, established, and taken for granted as it is in that focus of gay Japan: Ni-Chome.

 The abundance of bars in Shinjuku Ni-Chome is something easily verified by a ten-minute stroll around its narrow precincts.
-Glance into the foyers of buildings, up at their sides, for confirmation.
+Glance into the foyers of buildings and up at their sides for confirmation.
 The whole area is a crazy checker board of lit-up bar signs.
 The colors, shapes, sizes, fonts all talk about being gay.
 But each speaks the dialect of a particular scene.
-The names themselves form a delightfully diverse vocabulary possible only in Japan where English is still foreign enough to treat entirely as one pleases and whose meanings and associations have a Japanese-shaped history of their own.
+The names themselves form a delightfully diverse vocabulary possible only in Japan where English is still foreign enough to treat entirely as you please and whose meanings and associations have a Japanese-shaped history of their own.
 To map these dialects out would take a decade and superhuman catholicity of taste.

-You're feeling rotund and satisfied, and those three draft beers with dinner (finished off, was it, with a cup of warm sake?) have really warmed you up; so let's move up a gear.
+You're feeling rotund and satisfied, and those three draft beers with dinner (finished off, was it, with a cup of warm sake?) have warmed you up; so let's move up a gear.
 Go out of the restaurant, up the escalator, left out of the Bygs Building and then immediately left again.
-One block after the Bygs Building, just past Rainbow World' bookshop, and you're on Ni-Chome's main drag, Nakadori, running left-right.
-Go left down Nakadori and after a few paces you'll come to Advocate's bar, just on your left, on the corner of the block.
+One block after the Bygs Building, just past Rainbow World bookshop, and you're on Ni-Chome's main drag, Nakadori, running left-right.
+Go left down Nakadori and after a few paces you'll come to AiiRO Cafe, previously Advocate's bar, just on your left, on the corner of the block.

-Advocate's is the smaller of Ni-Chome's two open-air bars.
+AiiRO Cafe (previously Advocate's cafe) is the smaller of Ni-Chome's two open-air bars.
 Like the other much bigger one, Dragon Men, its openness gives the crowd there the kind of fluidity that few other Ni-Chome places have.
-Advocates is cruisy, the ultimate in easy-come easy-go: a great place to get chatting to strangers.
-Especially when the weather's warm, the crowd at Advocates spills way out into the street, giving Advocates something like the feel of a block party.
-There are flyers at both Advocates and Dragon for other bars and events, and, if you really need to know something, the staff of both Advocates and Dragon speaks adequate English.
+AiiRO is cruisy, the ultimate in easy-come easy-go: a great place to get chatting to strangers.
+Especially when the weather's warm, the crowd at AiiRO spills way out into the street, giving it something like the feel of a block party.
+There are flyers at both AiiRO and Dragon for other bars and events, and, if you really need to know something, the staff of both bars speaks adequate English.

-GB is where the picking up hots up - and where the sparkle of above-ground fun shares eyes with the more careful business of sizing up, glancing, holding it there, or looking away.
+GB is where the picking up hots up - and where the sparkle of aboveground fun shares eyes with the more careful business of sizing up, glancing, holding it there, moving on over or looking away.
 GB is dominated by the big central square bar, around which the customers sit and stand.
 The staff at GB is welcoming and friendly.
 The drinks at GB are generous, and GB is rarely less than full.
-The light is dim, and cruise, without outright sleaze, fills the air: Bar GB is a great place for hatching plans and hooking up for later action.
+The light is dim, and it's cruisy without being sleazy: Bar GB is a great place for hatching plans and hooking up for later action.
 People are fully engaged with each other at GB, and no one is a stranger for long.
-The TV is playing music videos.
-In the smoky air, blue and white by flashes from the screen, the night that's about to unfold can be felt warming up at GB.

 Arty Farty is often a good place to start.
 Go left out of GB and take the first street on your right.
 You'll see the red sign for Arty Farty out on the pavement on the left side of the street.
 Arty Farty is a second floor dance club with as diverse a crowd as you'll find anywhere on Ni-Chome.
 Like anything gay in Japan, however, it is generally young, with few over-40s, but whoever turns up is not going to feel out of place.